sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

     - **Reproducibility**: You can re-run the script when you receive new data or need to update something.
     - **Transparency**: Others (or future you) can see exactly how the data was transformed.
     - **Scalability**: Scripts handle large datasets more easily than spreadsheets.

+> ## Examples and Resources
+>
+> See [this list of R Notebooks](https://iobis.github.io/mwhs-data-mobilization/) for examples of these scripts.
+> A full example workflow for eDNA data is available [here](https://sunray1.github.io/PublishingSimoesetalOBIS/).
+> See also [a checklist recipe](https://doi.org/10.1093/database/baaa084) for a published workflow.
+>
+{: .objectives}

 - See [this list of R Notebooks](https://iobis.github.io/mwhs-data-mobilization/) for examples of these scripts.
 - A full example workflow for eDNA data is available [here](https://sunray1.github.io/PublishingSimoesetalOBIS/).